 The radio doesn’t feature synchronous detection.

-This is the end of our list of 6 best shortwave radios.
+This is the end of our list of 6 best shortwave radios in 2021.
 Hopefully, you have found something interesting here.
 If you want to find out more about SW band or you need some instructions on what to pay attention to when buying SW radios, keep reading this article.

 The Definition of a Shortwave Radio Signal